SitizenFX/fivez/SECURITY.md

-# 🔒 Security Notice – fivez
+# 🔒 Security Notice – FiveZ

-SitizenFX takes the security of fivez  and its associated services very seriously.
+**SitizenFX** takes the security of FiveZ and its associated services very seriously.
-This includes both the framework itself and any multiplayer or online components provided with the engine.
+This includes the framework itself and any multiplayer or online components provided with the engine.

 ---

 ## ⚠️ Usage & Security Guidelines

-fivez is **proprietary software**.
+FiveZ is **proprietary software**.
 You are allowed to use the framework,
-but **NOT the source code**.
+but **do not have access to the source code**.
 Any attempt to access, modify, redistribute, or reverse-engineer
 the source code is strictly prohibited.

 ---